sharvitKashikar/PBL-2-ASP/README.md

 # AI Text Summarization Tool

-A full-stack web application that provides intelligent text summarization using a hybrid approach combining BART-large-CNN and LONGT5 models.
+A full-stack web application that provides intelligent text summarization using a hybrid approach combining BART-large-CNN, pegasus and Flan-t5.
 The application supports multiple input formats including text, URLs, and files (PDF and text files).

 ## Features